-It is perfectly normal for a person to seek help during a divorce because divorce is hard.
+The first thing to understand is that it’s perfectly normal for a person to seek help during a divorce because divorce is hard.

 When you’ve worked in a role like I have that involves seeing people going through the process of officially ending their marriage, you quickly learn that divorce is more than capable of causing immense harm to one’s emotional wellbeing.